sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

    Look at the statistics.
 One ratio that is mentioned in the statistics is transition transversion ratio (*ts/tv*).
 Explain what this ratio is and why the observed ratio makes sense.

+Several more elaborate filtering strategies have been explored, e.g.  http://genome.cshlp.org/content/early/2012/02/02/gr.129684.111.full.pdf+html

-Finding variants of interest (VAI)
+Finding variants of interest (VOI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Things to consider when looking for VAI:
+Things to consider when looking for VOI:

 - The quality score of the variant call.